Continual Learning with Adaptive Weights (CLAW): Our CLAW Approach

-When testing on samples from task $\bt$ after having faced future tasks $\bt+1, \bt+2, \ldots$, the value of $\bs_{\bi, \bj}$ used is the learnt $\bs_{\bi, \bj, \bt}$.
+Where $\bom_{1}$ and $\bom_{2}$ are step-size parameters. \end{itemize} When testing on samples from task $\bt$ after having faced future tasks $\bt+1, \bt+2, \ldots$, the value of $\bs_{\bi, \bj}$ used is the learnt $\bs_{\bi, \bj, \bt}$.
 There is only one value per neuron, so the overhead resulting from storing such values is negligible.
+The key steps of the algorithm are listed in Algorithm~\ref{alg:alg01}.